PierreAntoineGuillaume/Flex-And-Bison/readme.md

 From the book :

-* wc
-> the same as the unix wc utility
+* wc : the same as the unix wc utility
-* calculator
-> parses the input and makes calculation (now just lex)
+* calculator : parses the input and makes calculation ** lex file for just outputing and checking output ** lex file for tokkenization
+    ** bison file for parsing (not tested yet)

 From me :

-* match_url
-> greps the urls in stdout
+* match_url : greps the urls in stdout
-* template
-> template for newer files
+* template : template for newer files